bananeira/projet-arctic/docs/Course Directory/BS Algorithms and Datastructures/description-of-algorithms.md

-# Description of Algorithms
+# Description and Evaluation of Algorithms

-## Establishing basic terms and concepts
+## Establishing Basic Terms and Concepts

 Firstly, we need to characterise the term algorithm and related terms.